danielmillar/Shell-Code-Executor/README.md

 ### Features

 * Execute shell commands from the in-game chat or console with a simple command syntax.
+* Execute shell commands from inside a book by using the shellbook command.
 * Redirect command output to the in-game chat or server console based on your preference.
 * Permission-based access control ensures that only authorized users can execute shell commands.
 * Supports various platforms, including Linux, and Windows servers.